-(B)(i) The provisions of subparagraph (A) of this paragraph and the provisions of subparagraphs (A) and (B) of paragraph (2) shall not bar the continued operation of an individually owned class II gaming operation that was operating on September 1, 1986, ifthe Indian tribe, and
+(B)(i) The provisions of subparagraph (A) of this paragraph and the provisions of subparagraphs (A) and (B) of paragraph (2) shall not bar the continued operation of an individually owned class II gaming operation that was operating on September 1, 1986, if-

-(I) such gaming operation is licensed and regulated by an Indian tribe pursuant to an ordinance reviewed and approved by the Commission in accordance with section 13 of the Act, section 18(a)(1) for regulation of such gaming.
+(I) such gaming operation is licensed and regulated by an Indian tribe pursuant to an ordinance reviewed and approved by the Commission in accordance with section 13 of the Act, pays an appropriate assessment to the National Indian Gaming Commission under section 18(a)(1) for regulation of such gaming.

-(II) income to the Indian tribe from such gaming is used only for the purposes described in paragraph (2)(B) of this subsection, (III) not less than 60 percent of the net revenues is income to
+(II) income to the Indian tribe from such gaming is used only for the purposes described in paragraph (2)(B) of this subsection.

+(III) not less than 60 percent of the net revenues is income to the Indian tribe, and (IV) the owner of such gaming operation